dober-man/f5-agility-labs-waf/docs/class6/module3/lab1.rst

 1. Open the bigip GUI :guilabel:`firefox` -> :guilabel:`bigip01`
 2. Navigate to 'traffic learning' :guilabel:`security` -> :guilabel:`application security` -> :guilabel:`policy building` -> :guilabel:`traffic learning`
-3. Verify that you are looking at 'juiceshop_waf_policy_staging' policy
+3. Verify that you are looking at :guilabel:`juiceshop_waf_policy_staging` policy
-3. review the suggestions
+4. review the suggestions

-question - why did the request to http://10.1.10.150/ftp/packages.json was blocked ? what is the required policy change ?
+Question - why did the request to http://10.1.10.150/ftp/packages.json was blocked ? what is the required policy change ?

 .. image:: images/policy_learning.png